tudo-astroparticlephysics/cta_preprocessing/README.md

 This hdf5 file will contain important monte carlo truths and image features as well as reconstructed directions and other stereo parameters.

+## Usage
 Parameters for the processing of the simtel files can be specified via the config file that needs to be provided.
 A sample config can be found at `config/sample_config.yaml`

+If you want to log into a file or display debug messages, you can also specify a config file for the root logger.
+A sample config that outputs to two files and the terminal can be fount at
+`config/logging_config.yaml`

 Call like this: